 We have reviewed Japan Airlines on the Business Class on the B777 and in First Class.

 4 – Korean Air

-I have reviewed my Korean Air Business Class flights.
-Korean operates a mixed fleet or narrow body and wide body planes, with the Boeing 737 being their workhorse for most domestic flights and some international short haul routes.
+We have reviewed my Korean Air Business Class flights.
+Korean operates a mixed fleet or narrow body and wide body planes, with the Boeing 737 being their workhorse for most domestic flights and some international short-haul routes.
 The 737 flights are nothing special or different than the average domestic business class flights, with standard recliner seats.

 For example, you can take Korean Air’s 777-200 from Seoul to Tokyo (2 hour 15 mins) in First class on their 1-2-1 Kosmo Suites seats.
 Seoul to Shanghai (2 hours) feature the lie flat Sleeper seats in a 2-2-2 configuration.
 Seoul to Beijing (2 hour 10 mins) feature their Kosmo Sleeper seats, which are also lie flat seats in a 2-2-2 configuration.
 In business class, Korean Air even flies the brand new Boeing 787 Dreamliner from Seoul to Incheon (1 hour 10 mins), which feature the superb 2-2-2 Apex Suites seats.